 Methods

-We analyzed the burden of HFPG in adults aged 25 years and older in twelve South American countries (Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay, and Venezuela) from 1990 to 2019 using estimates from GBD 2019.
+We analyzed the burden of HFPG in twelve South American countries (Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay, and Venezuela) from 1990 to 2019 using estimates from GBD 2019.
 The territory of French Guyana was not included since it is part of France.

-HFPG is classified as a risk factor in GBD data.
-GBD 2019 organizes risk factors into four hierarchical categories.
+HFPG is classified as a risk factor in GBD study.
+The GBD 2019 organizes risk factors into four hierarchical categories.
 At the highest level (level 1), risk factors are split into behavioral, environmental, occupational, and metabolic groups.
 HFPG is a level 2 metabolic risk factor for GBD (4) (Supplement app1 87 risk).
-It described the risk and burden of HFPG at the diabetes level, both for type 1 and type 2 disease, and that due to lesser degrees of HFPG.

 The GBD methodology for defining HFPG was described elsewhere, in the official appendices of the group, but briefly mentioned here.
-The HFPG was measured with differing types of hyperglycemia – fasting glucose, 2 hour glucose within an oral glucose tolerance test (2h glucose), and glycated hemoglobin (HbA1c) (FONTE RITA??? prof, procurei possíveis artigos, mas não achei).
+The HFPG was measured with differing types of hyperglycemia – fasting glucose, 2 hour glucose within an oral glucose tolerance test (2h glucose), and glycated hemoglobin A1c (HbA1c) [ref].

-The HFPG was measured as the mean fasting plasma glucose in a population, a continuous exposure in units of mmol/L. Since plasma fasting glucose is a continuous variable, HFPG is defined as any level above the theoretical minimum risk exposure level TMREL, which is 4.8-5,4 mmol/L (4) (Supplement app1 87 risk, 2020) or 86,4-97,2 (5) (Anamag FT, 2023), depending on the outcome being considered.
+The HFPG was measured as the mean fasting plasma glucose in a population, a continuous exposure in units of mmol/L. Since plasma fasting glucose is a continuous variable, HFPG is defined as any level above the theoretical minimum risk exposure level (TMREL), which is 4.8-5.4 mmol/L [ref (4)] or 86.4-97.2 [ref (5)], depending on the outcome being considered.

-The methods for calculating the HFPG burden have been described elsewhere, but in brief, it is calculated by joining the estimated excess risk of undesirable outcomes at different levels of hyperglycemia with estimates of the frequency of these levels across the distribution of hyperglycemia.
+The burden of HFPG is calculated by joining the estimated excess risk of undesirable outcomes at different levels of hyperglycemia with estimates of the frequency of these levels across the distribution of hyperglycemia.
 The estimated excess risk of HFPG is obtained through literature review of risk across the spectrum of hyperglycemia across the HFPG-outcome cause pairs.

-We estimated the burden of disease directly associated with the risk factor HFPG.
-Posteriorly, we described the burden of HFPG due to all causes, as well as the fifteen conditions attributable to HFPG, level 3, in the 2019 GDB Study as follows: diabetes, ischemic heart disease, stroke, chronic kidney disease, alzheimer's disease, tracheal, bronchus and lung, cancer, colorectal cancer, breast cancer, pancreatic cancer, tuberculosis, blindness and vision loss, peripheral artery disease bladder cancer, ovarian cancer, liver cancer (6) (Wirth, 2023).
+We described the burden of HFPG due to all causes, as well as the fifteen conditions attributable to HFPG, level 3, in the 2019 GDB Study as follows: diabetes, ischemic heart disease, stroke, chronic kidney disease, alzheimer's disease, tracheal, bronchus and lung, cancer, colorectal cancer, breast cancer, pancreatic cancer, tuberculosis, blindness and vision loss, peripheral artery disease bladder cancer, ovarian cancer, liver cancer [ref (6)].

 The HFPG burden was assessed for both nonfatal and fatal estimation.
 Fatal events was estimated as years of life lost (YLLs) due to premature death.
 Non-fatal events were estimaed as years lived with disability (YLDs) and disability-adjusted life years (DALYs) lost, which is the sum of YLLs and YLDs.
 YLLs are calculated subtracting the age at death from the longest possible life expectancy for a person at that age.
 YLDs are calculated as the prevalence of the disabilities (outcomes and their sequela) for those with HFPG multiplied by the disability weights for those conditions.
 The disability weight expresses the relative valuations of the health state caused by the diverse disabilities on an interval scale.
 In the GBD, health state valuations lie between 0 (full health) and 1 (states equivalent to death) (7) (supplement 369 diseases).